 Bond Readiness provides certified construction and trade companies with financial and project management skills to help them secure or increase surety bonds necessary to compete on City contracts.
 The program offers a 12-session cohort conducted over 24 weeks that provides classroom instruction, agency participation, training, and one-on-one assistance, as well as introductions to a network of surety agents.
 Firms are encouraged to bid on City contract opportunities where appropriate, while applying for pre-approval for bonding during the program.
-During the reporting period, 31 firms graduated from the FY2023 (13th) cohort.
+During the reporting period, 39 firms were participating in the FY2023 (13th) cohort.

 Bonding Services provides certified construction and trade companies with access to six-hour QuickBooks for Construction clinics, webinars, and one-hour one-on-one bonding assistance sessions to assist firms with, respectively, organizing their bookkeeping and accounting practices and preparing applications for bonding, understanding surety bond application preparation concepts, in order to compete for larger City contract opportunities.
-During the reporting period, there were six QuickBooks for Construction Clinics with 69 participants, six webinars with 83 participants, and 96 firms participated in 186 one-on-one bonding assistance sessions.
+During the reporting period, there were five QuickBooks for Construction Clinics with 55 firms participating, three webinars with 21 firms participating, and 82 firms participated in 141 one-on-one bonding assistance sessions.

 M/WBE Contract Legal Services, new offering launched in March 2022, designed to provide certified firms with education and legal consultation clinics so that they can become informed consumers of legal services; enter into commercial contracts with an understanding of terms, conditions, obligations, and rights; to equip them with the tools and strategies to negotiate or re-negotiate commercial contracts that reflect their best interests and minimize their risk; and understand their obligations, rights, and recourse under existing commercial contracts.
-During the reporting period, 319 participants attended seven webinars and 112 attendees participated in six legal consultation clinics.
+During the reporting period, 87 participants attended three webinars and 93 attendees participated in five legal consultation clinics.

 The M/WBE Mentors Program, launched in January 2021, is designed to create spaces for peer mentorship and networking amongst NYC-certified M/WBEs.
 Through curated, industry-focused events, owners representing a variety of industries and backgrounds serve as mentors to less experienced MWBEs.
 By mining their own experiences for advice, these mentors provide the insight their peers need to chart their own path of growth through government contracting.
-During the reporting period, the Program hosted eight events with 567 participants.
+During the reporting period, the Program hosted five events with 289 participants.

 New York City Economic Development Corporation and SBS launched the Contract Financing Loan Fund in FY 2017.
 The Loan Fund enhances the ability of business owners to access the capital they need to win, take on and perform successfully on NYC contracts, and reduces the cost of capital to a 3% annual interest rate.
-During the reporting period, 24 loans totaling \$4,771,524were awarded through the Loan Fund to certified M/WBEs.
+During the reporting period, 13 loans totaling \$2,197,000 were awarded through the Loan Fund to certified M/WBEs.